Reading: Psalm 50:16-23

 and to the blameless I will show my salvation” (NIV).*

 I have a tendency to be forgetful.
 As I leave the house, it is not uncommon for me to forget some rather important items such as my wallet or my mobile phone.
-On our trip to Japan, my wife would often help me run through a checklist of essential items as we set out on an excursion.
+On our recent trip to Japan, my wife would often help me run through a checklist of essential items as we set out on an excursion.
 Wallet, rail pass, mobile phone and passport, all were needed.
 I dare not forget any of these.

 But there is something more important than all of these ‘essentials’.
 In his conclusion to Psalm 50, the psalmist Asaph reminds us not to forget God.
-How often have you set out on your day only to realize that you forgot God at home?
+How often have you set out on your day only to realize you forgot God at home?
 Did He even make it home with you?
 Maybe He’s still at church?
 Have you had God with you lately?
 Have you forgotten Him completely as you went about your business?